 Q. What is the American Academy of Physician Assistants (AAPA)?

 A. The AAPA is the only national professional society to represent all physician assistants in every area of medicine.
 Founded in 1968, the academy has a federated structure of 57 chartered chapters representing PAs in all 50 states, the District of Columbia, Guam, and the federal services.
 AAPA's mission is to provide quality, cost-effective, and accessible health care as well as to support the professional and personal development of PAs.
 The AAPA pursues these goals through government relations and public education programs, research and data collection efforts, and continuing education activities.
 The Academy's policies are set by the House of Delegates, which meets once a year, and implemented by the Board of Directors.
 The House of Delegates is made up of representatives from the chartered chapters, specialty organizations, the Student Academy, and the Association of PA Programs.
 Member projects and activities are assisted by the AAPA staff.
 A calendar of upcoming AAPA events is available on this Web site.

 Q. What is the Physician Assistant Foundation?

-A. As the philanthropic arm of the American Academy of Physician Assistants, the Physician Assistant Foundation's mission is to foster education and research that enhance the delivery of quality health care.
+A. As the philanthropic arm of the American Academy of PAs, the Physician Assistant Foundation's mission is to foster education and research that enhance the delivery of quality health care.
 Related to this mission are the Foundation's goals to increase the understanding of the physician assistant profession and to develop and promote philanthropic activities.
 Learn more about the PA Foundation on this Web site.